borkshop/js/jspit/stream.md

 ## Done

+Have been slowly easing back into development this week, piecing out BSP body demo progress, starting with supporting cdom refactor work.

+# 2020-12

+## 2020-12-28

 Retconned lint breaks within `mine`, and added `scripts/qa.bash` to help bug kit-bashing.

-# 2020-12-27
+## 2020-12-27

 Fixed `cdom/procgen.chooseSubRect` to never escape its given rectangle.
+The main thrust being to:
+- require a plane argument to all grid operations, preparing for further abstraction/reification of grids spaces
+- decomposing `cdom/fov.GridLighting` into smaller and separate helper functions

+- made `TileGrid.tilesAt` return an iterator, rather than an array

-# Week Ending 2020-12-26
+## Week Ending 2020-12-26

 Holiday week with only a couple of items:
 - completely de-objectified `procgen.BSP`, decomposed into `binaryDivide`,